atomicjolt/konbata/README.md

 Only basic support for SCORM packages is available as of right now.
 For each SCORM zip found, Konbata will create a skeleton Canvas course and create an .imscc file for that course.
 It will add the original SCORM package to the course's files and, when running the `upload` command, Konbata will also make the appropriate calls to upload the SCORM package to the SCORM manager designated in the `konbata.yml` file.

+Konbata also adds any PDF files found in the SCORM package to the course's files.

 #### Running

 To run Konbata, use the following Rake tasks: